 The first time the Trinity Kitchen Tour included historic homes was 1964.
 And by 1968 the Historic Home Tour had become so popular that the Guild Council of Trinity Church asked the Marshall Historical Society to take over managing the Historic Home Tour each year.
 And as the saying goes: The rest is history.

 In addition, we opened each of the following Marshall museums: the Honolulu House Museum, the G.A.R.
 Hall Museum, the Capitol Hill School Museum, the American Museum of Magic and Magic Library, the Governor’s Mansion, the United States Postal Museum, and the Gasoline Museum at the interurban depot.
 Also included on a rotating basis were some the area’s businesses located in historic buildings and our historic churches.
 This year (2014) the businesses will be the East End Gallery, Quality Engraving, and Bayberry House Interiors; as well as St. Mary Catholic Church.

-The Calhoun County Fairgrounds have also been included in the Home Tour, and while there are not historic “homes” located in this area, the Fairgrounds include the site and buildings of one of the oldest country fairs in Michigan.
+The Calhoun County Fairgrounds have also been included in the Home Tour, and include the site and buildings of one of the oldest country fairs in Michigan.
 Located on “Capitol Hill,” the fairgrounds are a beautiful and restful spot to visit during Home Tour, and have a craft show and harvest festival that is sure to delight kids of all ages.

 Among the beautifully restored buildings, the museums, the fairgrounds, the juried arts and crafts shows, carriage rides, wonderful hosts, and great food, there was fun for everyone.
 And did we mention the costumed Civil War Ball we held on Saturday night?